adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/README.md

 use to build Google Mock on systems where GNU make is available (e.g. Linux, Mac OS X, and Cygwin).
 It doesn't try to build Google Mock's own tests.
-Instead, it just builds the Google Mock library and a sample out.
+Instead, it just builds the Google Mock library and a sample test.
 You can use it as a starting point for your own build script.

 If the default settings are correct for your environment, the